Surftango/Template/README.md

 - Targeted at hdpi devices (and hence only resources are provided for those)
 - Use of possibly copyrighted images.
 - Its assumed that product images are not very big.
+- The package names and App names are purposefully named to avoid using DD names.

+TODO
+____

+- Add proper JavaDoc comments
+- Beef up error handing
+- Add more valid tests